Change the world one pair of pants at a time, buying them from a democratic welfare state like the UK.

 Result pages start with 3 ads then results from Common Objective, Ethical Fashion Forum, and Centre for Sustainability in Fashion.

 It's easy to imagine a government minister signing a cheque for something like this phrase in Pants' own bond prospectus: "£25,000 Funds to cover 3 new posts for 6 months seed funding (they will be self-financing after this period).".
 The Department for International Development has run a series of grants called "Development Awareness Grants" of which one of two went to Ethical Fashion Forum, as did favours from the Delphe education project managed by the British Council for the Department, just as there were favours from the British Council itself, the British Fashion Council, the BBC and the V&A museum to promote the new concept - even the fictional new fashion companies like Juste.
+If a couple of ministers like James Purnell and Hilary Benn were way-out of the general consensus, this would have started and stopped quite rapidly.
+But loads of people went-along with the idea that badly-run countries need encouraging and production in democratic welfare states like the UK is some kind of emotional attachment among ordinary voters that you stay silent about in public but trash anyway because you know better.

-This was the generation of politicians who wanted to cut pensions and subsidise steel works in China.
+This was the generation of politicians who wanted to cut pensions and subsidise steel works in China from UK taxes.
 They also called-in favours from a new subsidised landlord called Rich Mix Cultural Foundation which had such strange priorities that it's best not to try to describe them because it would sound untrue.
 For example they spent a lot of their subsidy on a wall-size mural of a black man raping a white woman.
 Tower Hamlets Council, which also funded the building, has just reached agreement on debt repayments this autumn 2016, at the same time that groups like Ethical Fashion Forum and Pants to Poverty's cheap leases ended.
 The Forum has left the building and now works from a PO box.

 There was a chance to ask Futerra who in the public sector did so much to promote brands like Juste and Terra Plana in so many public sector exhibitions about that time.